MahdMalik/CompNetworks/README.md

 Now, you should see the communications work perfectly!
 Just make sure all related devices are on the same local network.

-As a final unrelated not, when navigating to pages, sometimes it will take a really long time for all the elements to load, up to ~15 seconds.
+As a final unrelated note, when navigating to pages, sometimes it will take a really long time for all the elements to load, up to ~15 seconds.
 It is loading a new page though, which you can tell from the URL changing.